English Slang for Dating and Relationships

 Thirsty

-Yes, even a simple word like this can be slang in the world of dating!
+Yes, even simple words like these have new meanings in the world of dating!

-When two people are "talking," they are moving toward a romantic relationship, but they are not there yet; they may or may not begin dating officially.
+When two people are "talking," they're moving toward a romantic relationship but they're not there yet; they may or may not begin dating officially.

 DTR